 Carry on Camping telling of sex-starved Sid (Sid James) and his workmate Bernie (Bernard Bresslaw) who take their prudish girlfriends away on a camping holiday.
 Not telling the girls that they have in fact booked a nudist campsite.
 Of course, things don’t work out as the men planned.

 However, things brighten up for the men as the Finishing School for Young Ladies Chayste Place girls is also holidaying there.
-These girls under the “supervision” of Dr Soaper (Kenneth Williams) and Miss Haggard (Hattie Jacques).
-Needless to say, this film upping the sexual innuendo (none intended).
+These girls are under the “supervision” of Dr Soaper (Kenneth Williams) and Miss Haggard (Hattie Jacques).
+Needless to say, this film upped the sexual innuendo (none intended).

 Having watched Carry on Camping recently with Darlin Husband, it still hits the mark comedy-wise but admittedly it’s pretty dated humour.
 The film boasts one of the best-remembered scenes in this film series where some young ladies exercise in their swimwear with Barbara Windsor’s bikini top flying off.
 This scene created with her top attached to a fishing line revealed more than it should in the final cut.